ehlewis/clamav-windows-service/README.md

 1. Clone this repo
 2. From the root repo directory run create_windows_service_installer.bat
 3. Move the dist/windows_service folder to install location.
 Note: Don't move the folder after this otherwise the service won't work.
+4. Move dist/clamdapiserver.exe to C:\Program Files\ClamAV
-4. Open elevated command prompt (i.e. as Admin)
+5. Open elevated command prompt (i.e. as Admin)
-5. cd to repo root directory
+6. cd to repo root directory
-6. Type install_windows_service.bat and press enter
+7. Type install_windows_service.bat and press enter

 The service will be installed on your system in auto run mode.